 Let's change it.
 I'm going to make it a free end.
 Keep working around.

-But I can guarantee you, you're going to be very, very proficient at tagging at the conclusion of this course, which is a great skill to have.
+But I can guarantee you—you’re going to be very, very proficient at tagging at the conclusion of this course, which is a great skill to have.
 Maybe change this to a free end.
 Most of them look pretty good, but I kind of want to get that one.

 There we go.
 I'm going to kind of do the same thing here.
-I'm just going through and just cleaning this up.
+I'm just going through and cleaning this up.

-That would be the number one aspect that you want to make sure that you're getting.
+That would be the number one aspect that you want to make sure you're getting.
 So this is kind of getting a little wild here, but let's see.
 Let's try moving this around.

 There we go.